-SERV PROG - the "Service Mode"- was the only way of programming decoders in the early days of digital multi-train control with DCC and remained predominant for a long time.
-Today (for some time now) CVs are usually written and read in OP MODE - the "Operational Mode".
-Only when addressing (setting the vehicle address) is SERV PROG still common (although not often necessary).
+In the early days of digital multi-train control, SERV PROG - the "Service Mode" - was the only way of programming decoders and remained predominant for a long time.
+Today, CVs are written and read in OP PROG - the "Operational Mode".
+Only for addressing (setting the vehicle address) is SERV PROG still widely used (although not often necessary).
+E-Key → Exits the OP PROG mode.